 What is biotechnology?

 The word biotechnology is a cross between the Greek words 'bios' (everything to do with life) and 'technikos' (involving human knowledge and skills).
-The OECD (the Organisation of Economic Co-operation and Development) defines biotechnology as "the application of scientific and engineering principles to the processing of materials by biological agents".
+The Organisation of Economic Co-operation and Development defines biotechnology as "the application of scientific and engineering principles to the processing of materials by biological agents".
 More simply, it is using living organisms to make useful products.

-Production may be carried out by using intact organisms, such as yeasts and bacteria, or by using natural substances (e.g. enzymes) from organisms.
+Production may be carried out by using intact organisms, such as yeasts and bacteria, by using natural substances (e.g. enzymes) from organisms, or by modifying plant genomes.
 Biotechnology makes use of biological systems and processes to manufacture useful products and provide services.